I know, “Living in Paris”, right? How could this possibly go wrong? It’s Paris!

 Further, there are many things about living in Paris that are just easier if you speak French.
 Very everyday transactions like buying fruit and veg at the market, buying a chicken from a rotisserie (one of my favourite affordable meals), or buying bread from the local bakery are just way smoother if you speak functional French.

-Even if your French isn’t perfect, I would mostly recommend Paris as a place for digital nomads if your French is “passable” — say B1 level on the European scale.
+Even if your French isn’t perfect, I would mostly recommend Paris as a temporary hangout if your French is “passable” — say B1 level on the European scale.
 If you can do everyday transactions, you’ll enjoy your time a lot more.

 We speak good French and found it very useful for doing the things we like doing, like me going to a local gym and getting instruction in French (though I found locker room banter a little beyond me), or taking dance lessons.
 Those things would have been inaccessible if we didn’t speak French.

-But short of hobbies / special interest groups, intermediate French is fine for living in Paris and working there as a digital nomad.
+But short of hobbies / special interest groups, intermediate French is fine for living in Paris and working there as remote workers.

 Again, you don’t need to speak French in Paris.
 But it helps (and French isn’t too hard).